-Books similar to The Four Winds
+Books like The Four Winds

 The story primarily focuses on Elsa Martinelli’s life during the Dust Bowl.
 In order to save her two little children, she decides to leave her farm and travel to the West.
-However, the journey wasn’t easy and she shows impeccable courage to survive tribulation after tribulation.
+However, the journey wasn’t easy yet she shows impeccable courage to survive tribulation after tribulation.
 The novel is also a testament to motherhood.

 Whether it’s Kya Where the Crawdad Sing or Tom Joad from The Grapes of Wrath, these stories exemplify the inherent strength of the characters in adversity.